 On February 4, 2014, the Company announced its Board of Directors fixed April 1, 2014 as the cancellation date for the conversion rights on its 7% Series A cumulative convertible preferred stock.
 The Company later extended the conversion privilege in April 2014.
 On June 2, 2014, 3,386 shares of Series A Preferred were redeemed at \$10 per share, resulting in the derecognition of \$4 in dividends payable.
-During the years ended December 31, 2014 and 2013, holders of 107,298 and 130,498 shares of Series A Preferred converted their Series A Preferred shares to 107,298 and 130,498 shares of common stock, respectively.
-As of December 31, 2014, no shares of Series A Preferred were outstanding.
+During the year ended December 31, 2014, holders of 107,298 shares of Series A Preferred converted their Series A Preferred shares to 107,298 shares of common stock.
+No shares of Series A Preferred have been outstanding since June 2, 2014.